Helga Margrét Ögmundsdóttir

-Helga Margrét Ögmundsdóttir (born 1948) is a former professor at the University of Iceland.
+Helga Margrét Ögmundsdóttir (born 1948) is an Icelandic academic.
+She is a former professor at the University of Iceland.

 Personal life

-Helga Margrét Ögmundsdóttir was born in Reykjavik in 1948.
+Helga Margrét Ögmundsdóttir was born in Reykjavík in 1948.
 Her father was Icelandic, and her mother was German.
 Helga's husband is Peter Holbrook, dentist and former professor, and they have two sons.

 Professional experience

 Helga graduated with a medical degree from the University of Iceland in 1975 and a PhD in immunology from the University of Edinburgh in 1979.
 After returning home in 1981 from studies and work in Edinburgh, she worked for the first few years in the Department of Virology at Landspitali University Hospital.
 Then, in 1987, the Icelandic Cancer Society appointed her to establish the Molecular and Cell Biology Research Laboratory, which she then directed along with Jórunn Erla Eyfjörð, molecular geneticist.
 The laboratory moved to the Faculty of Medicine of the University of Iceland in 2008.
 It is now called the Cancer Research Laboratory.

 From 2001, Helga was a professor at the Faculty of Medicine at the University of Iceland.
 She taught Icelandic medical students cell biology from 1986 until she stopped working in 2018.
 The last 20 years of her professional life, Helga focused on building up research training for master's and doctoral degrees at UI's Faculty of Medicine.
 During these years, the doctoral programme developed from being 1-3 dissertation defences per year to being well above 10 per year in 2018.